 - Decide how you want to introduce your League and the programs and priorities of the LWVUS and LWVMA to others in your community.

 - Develop a plan to take advantage of leadership training, mentors from other Leagues, the LWVMA board, and League coaches.

-Grow your League by being visible, doing good work, and inviting others to join!
+Grow your Unit by being visible, doing good work, and inviting others to join!

 Transition from a Unit to a Local League: